 The National Gallery has an extensive collection of Jamaican art from various periods, including early, modern, and contemporary art.

 A substantial part of the collection is permanently in the exhibition, but the gallery also has a very active and varied external exhibition program.

-Jamaica’s first black millionaire, George Stiebel, had a dream of creating an architectural masterpiece in Kingston, which is the reason the Devon House Mansion was built in the late 19th Century.
+Jamaica’s first black millionaire, George Stiebel, dreamed of creating an architectural masterpiece in Kingston, which is why the Devon House Mansion was built in the late 19th Century.

 Now, the Devon House is a museum and a celebrated historic landmark in Jamaica.